nihemelandu/Inventory-under-uncertainity/README.md

 ## Business Context

 Modern retailers no longer operate through a single channel.
-Today's omnichannel retailer serves customers both in physical stores and online — often from the same pool of inventory spread across multiple locations.
+Today's omnichannel retailer serves customers in both physical stores and online — often from the same inventory pool across multiple locations.
 These locations may be warehouses, fulfilment centres, stores, or a combination of all three.

-This creates an environment where inventory and distribution decisions are deeply interconnected, and where getting them wrong has a direct and measurable impact on profitability, operating costs, and customer satisfaction.
+This creates an environment where inventory and distribution decisions are deeply interconnected and where getting them wrong has a direct, measurable impact on profitability, operating costs, and customer satisfaction.

 ---